Kenya Keys organization hero background

 Established the organisation in 2005 with Rinda Hayes, driven by a shared vision of unlocking educational opportunities for rural boys and girls.

-Rinda and Brant Hayes, Co-Founders of Kenya Keys
+Rinda and Brent Hayes, Co-Founders of Kenya Keys

 Co-Founders